Rice-like complexity lower bounds for Boolean and uniform automata networks: Complexity lower bounds for -uniform networks

 The deterministic case is handled as in Section~\ref{section:det}, to ensure that all the graphs have out-degree $1$.
 No other detail in needed, the main consideration here is on graph sizes.

-Again, the major difficulty is in the adaptation of Proposition~\ref{proposition:generalConstruct4} to $q$-uniform networks, \emph{i.e.} to ensure that the pumping gives graphs whose sizes are powers of $q$.
-To this purpose we will employ Theorem~\ref{theorem:interinfQ} and the equivalent formulation of its condition in Theorem~\ref{theorem:equivCond}.
+Again, the major difficulty is in the adaptation of Proposition~\ref{proposition:generalConstruct4} to $q$-uniform networks, \emph{i.e.}~to ensure that the pumping gives graphs whose sizes are powers of $q$.
+To this purpose, we will employ Theorem~\ref{theorem:interinfQ} and the equivalent formulation of its condition in Theorem~\ref{theorem:equivCond}.
 This latter is expressed in terms of the coprime power of $q$ for $a$, but $a$ (the size of the pumped graph) is not known at this stage.
-In order to overcome this difficulty, we first fix adequate representatives for the equivalence classes of graphs, hence with a finite number of sizes.
+In order to overcome this issue, we first fix adequate representatives for each MSO type of graph, hence with a finite number of sizes.
 Afterwards, we will be able to get a value upper bounding the coprime power requirement of Theorem~\ref{theorem:equivCond}, to unlock the arithmetics with Theorem~\ref{theorem:interinfQ}.